ratulrafsan/ratulrafsan.github.io/_posts/2018-11-10-rerouting-r6-voip-connection.markdown

 route 74.201.0.0  255.255.0.0	vpn_gateway
 ```

 And done!
-All theres left to do is to load this modified configuration onto OpenVPN, connect and VOILA!
+All there's left to do is to load this modified configuration onto OpenVPN, connect and VOILA!
 I CAN HEAR AND SPEAK AGAIN!